 Jane Kiplagat is a final year undergraduate student in Kenyatta University School of Medicine, Nairobi Kenya.
 She is very passionate about alleviating suffering through quality health care.
 She has volunteered in various medical camps under the Kenya Red Cross, the Christian Medical Fellowship (CMF-K) and has taken part in training involving sexual and reproductive health.
 She did her medical electives at Tenwek Mission Hospital which reaffirmed her interest in pursuing a career in surgery.
 She enjoys singing, cooking, and reading in her leisure time.

-Steve is a final year medical student at Moi University School of Medicine in Eldoret.
+Steve is currently a medical officer intern who graduated from Moi University School of Medicine in 2021.
 Steve grew up in Kenya, sat both his KCPE and KCSE exams in Kenya through the 8-4-4 curriculum, before joining Moi University School of Medicine to pursue an undergraduate degree in Medicine and Surgery.
 While looking forward to his graduation, Steve has participated in research projects, helping out with individual and group research projects.
 He has also participated in community impact creation through SCORA and BSI.
 Steve while in med school has organized several successful free medical camps to help in impact creation at the community level.
 Steve, therefore, brings these achievements and energy to KEDU, and ultimately learn from this potent pool of experienced leaders and team members.
 Steve loves music and does music covers for fun and glad to intern at KEDU.

-Final-year medical student at Moi University School of Medicine, Eldoret, Kenya.
+Final-year medical student at Moi University School of Medicine.

 Victor is a soon-to-be medical doctor who is passionate about global health and epidemiology.
 He is well vested in medical research as a form of contributing towards evidence-based practices in healthcare.
 Victor is a mental health advocate and has been involved in several sensitization programs in Kenya to change the community’s perception and understanding of mental health illnesses, especially among Kenyan men.
 He is passionate about networking with other healthcare professionals across the globe, capacity building, and value addition.
 Victor is a highly self-motivated individual who is results-oriented.